Have you ever made a financial decision you wish you could take back?

 “Though it’s tempting to charge purchases … and also earn rewards like cash back or miles,” Andrea says, “refrain from throwing down the plastic if you’re carrying a revolving balance or you’ll end up wasting money on interest and those rewards you earn will become obsolete.”

-Final Thoughts: Avoiding the Mistakes That Can Cost You
+How to Avoid Financial Mistakes That Can Cost You

 Are you worried about making financial mistakes?
 You aren’t alone.
 Even if we make mistakes without knowing it, at some point in our financial lives we feel the distinct sting of regret.